 This might be true.
-But the reality is that if the baby does suffer an injury, the likelihood is that if you look at the fetal heart monitor strips, you will find a baby that was clearly in distress.
+But the reality is that if the baby does suffer an injury, if you look back at the fetal heart monitor strips, you will likely find a baby that was clearly in distress.
 If chorioamnionitis is thought to be the cause of an abnormal fetal heart rate tracing, the standard of care requires the removal of the fetus.
 Most successful chorioamnionitis medical malpractice lawsuits involve the allegation that the doctor should have delivered the baby soon.

 Another issue in these cases is Pitocin.
-This is a drug that is mean to accelerate delivery.
+This is a drug that is meant to accelerate delivery.
 Where there is a change in the fetal heart rating tracing to tachycardia - especially if there is a maternal fever or a suspicion of chorioamnionitis, the Pitocin should be turned down.
 If chorioamnionitis is a suspected cause of fetal tachycardia, repeated hyperstimulation will further compromise the baby.